apache/incubator-streampark-website/docs/connector/5-es.md

 ElasticsearchSink uses TransportClient (before 6.x) or RestHighLevelClient (starting with 6.x) to communicate with the Elasticsearch cluster.
-`Apache StreamPark` further encapsulates Flink-connector-elasticsearch6, shields development details, and simplifies write operations for Elasticsearch6 and above.
+`Apache StreamPark™` further encapsulates Flink-connector-elasticsearch6, shields development details, and simplifies write operations for Elasticsearch6 and above.

 :::tip hint

-Because there are conflicts between different versions of Flink Connector Elasticsearch, Apache StreamPark temporarily only supports write operations of Elasticsearch6 and above.
+Because there are conflicts between different versions of Flink Connector Elasticsearch, Apache StreamPark™ temporarily only supports write operations of Elasticsearch6 and above.
 If you wants to using Elasticsearch5, you need to exclude the flink-connector-elasticsearch6 dependency and introduce the flink-connector-elasticsearch5 dependency to create org.apache.flink.streaming.connectors.elasticsearch5.ElasticsearchSink instance writes data.